A Complete One-Year Writing Programme

 Writers Toolkit is a new programme designed to cover all the essentials of fiction.
 It is based on our groundbreaking Apprenticeships scheme and aimed at new writers starting out.

-Over the course of a year (or so), writers will work towards knocking their manuscript into shape under the guidance of an experienced professional.
+Over the course of a year (or so), writers will work towards knocking their manuscript into shape under the guidance of an experienced professional mentor.
 An agreed framework document sets out aims & objectives.
+The approach is supportive and encouraging.
 At key stages, writers will receive feedback on their work in progress, in the form of detailed written appraisals, notations on the manuscript, exercises, worksheets and one-to-one interaction.
 Areas covered include character, setting and plot, as well as prose style and presentation, identifying genre, writing a synopsis, structure, point of view, narrative development and planning.

 The programme is flexible to suit individual requirements.
 It consists of four or five sessions over a year to eighteen months.
 They can be used to improve writing in general, to work towards a final draft, or to redraft an existing manuscript.
 There are two options offered within an agreed timetable.

 1. Five partial readings of thirty pages.
 (10,000 words)

 2. Three partial readings & one full manuscript appraisal

 The programme includes a checklist and concludes with a summary assessment.

 The course leader is Marion Urch, the director of Adventures in Fiction.
 She has been working with writers since 2003 and has helped many on the path to success.

 Our guarantee: By completion, you will have a thorough understanding of every aspect of the fiction writing process and a clear sense of your own stage of development.